WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 it were possible, it would be undesirable as it would reduce flexibility in the face of future changes to metric characteristics.
-In light of this, alarms will be configured in a new monitoring namespace in the `next/modules` directory within the concrete modules for services as internal submodules.
+In light of this, alarms will be configured in a new monitoring namespace in the `next/modules` directory within the concrete modules for services as internal submodules and will be named after the service and environment they monitor.
 For example, Django API monitoring configuration would go in `/modules/monitoring/production-api` and be instantiated in the production root module in `api.tf`:

 ```terraform
 module "api-monitoring" {